- What is Santa Catalina looking for in applicants?

 - If an applicant applies for tuition assistance, will the school evaluate her application differently?

-- Is Santa Catalina's application form the only application you accept?
+- Is the Standard Application Online (SAO) the only application you accept?

 - Do you have to be Catholic to attend Santa Catalina?